-Wireless links between the tank and the dive computer are nothing new and to be expected, but it is fair to say the Suunto Eon Steel has this feature completely figured out.
+Wireless links between the tank and the dive computer are nothing new and to be expected, but it is fair to say the Eon Steel has this feature completely figured out.

 Furthermore, the Eon uses a trademarked algorithm that is designed to maximize bottom time and also shows gas consumption in real-time.
 It’s all very impressive, and surprisingly simple to use.

 The Eon Suunto Steel dive computer also features a number of alarm systems – a must with a diving computer – that is cleverly designed to keep you informed.
 You get the usual maximum depth alarm and tank pressure limits, which are the two life-savers you always need, as well as a section of further warning systems that every diver will be grateful for.

 The rechargeable batteries are also a bonus, giving as much as 20-40 hours on a full charge.
 Charging the batteries takes only four hours, so is not a concern.
-If we are, to be honest, while the large size of the Suunto Eon Steel gives it a clear and readable screen, as well as a sturdy, quality fee, it does seem heavy on the wrist, which is perhaps its only drawback.
+If we are, to be honest, while the large size of these Suunto dive computers gives them a clear and readable screen, as well as a sturdy, quality fee, it does seem heavy on the wrist, which is perhaps its only drawback.

 - A large screen is full color and clear

 - Fully customizable to user’s needs